sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 ## From other frameworks?

-Well, you might have used other frameworks before, like Spring Boot.
+Well, you might have used other frameworks before, like *Spring Boot*.
 In this section, I will use analogy to introduce the concepts about Vert.x Web.

 ### From Spring Boot/Spring MVC